Lilium columbianum Leichtlin

 Liliaceae (Lily Family)

 USDA Symbol: LICO

-The slender stems of this lily may reach 5-6 ft. and under favorable conditions carry a dozen or more nodding, light-orange flowers, spotted maroon.
-A plant with large, showy, mostly orange, nodding flowers at top of a leafy stem.
-The plant is usually 3 ft. tall and may be only 6-12 in. in dry, subalpine sites.
+The slender leafy stems of this lily may reach 5-6 ft. and under favorable conditions carry a dozen or more nodding, light-orange flowers, spotted maroon.
+May be only 6-12 in. in dry, subalpine sites.
 Leaves are light green and lance-shaped; the lower whorled, the upper scattered.